xaviero98-stack/Kubernetes/Project/README.md

 # A Turning MongoDB Ops Data into Near Real-Time Power BI Insights on Kubernetes

-# Project Objective

-The objective of this project is to learn how to integrate and use different Big Data technologies to create an end-to-end, production-like data pipeline inside my Kubernetes homelab.
+The scope of this project is to learn how to integrate and use different Big Data technologies to create an **end-to-end, production-like data pipeline** inside my **Kubernetes homelab.**

-Data Architecture
+# Data Architecture

 This will be the overall data architecture:

 ![Kubernetes architecture](Project.drawio.png)

-By the end of the project, we will have an operational database hosted on MongoDB, whose changes are monitored using the Debezium connector for Change Data Capture (CDC) running in Kafka Connect.

-Debezium will stream changes into corresponding Kafka topics in real time.
-Then, Spark will read data from Kafka and write it into the data lakehouse, which is built on MinIO (open-source S3 storage) and Nessie as the catalog.
+By the end of the project, we will have an **operational database hosted on MongoDB**, whose changes are monitored using the **Debezium connector for Change Data Capture (CDC)** running in **Kafka Connect**.
+Debezium will stream changes into corresponding Kafka topics in **real time**.
+Then, **Spark** will read data from Kafka and write it into the **data lakehouse**, which is built on **MinIO** (open-source S3 storage), and **Nessie + REST** as the catalogs.

 The structure of the lakehouse follows the Medallion architecture pattern:

-**- Bronze layer: Raw CDC data ingested from Kafka by Spark Streaming.**
+**- Bronze layer:** Raw CDC data ingested from Kafka by Spark Streaming.

-**- Silver layer: Reconstructed database state derived from the bronze layer.**
+**- Silver layer:** Reconstructed database state derived from the bronze layer.

-**- Gold layer: Modeled and aggregated data built from the silver layer for analytics.**
+**- Gold layer:** Modeled and aggregated data built from the silver layer for analytics.

-⚠️ Note: Power BI can only visualize Hive tables directly.
-Therefore, the gold layer metadata will be built on top of Hive instead of Nessie + Iceberg.
-This enables us to use the Power BI Spark connector effectively.

-Finally, a Spark Thrift Server will continuously serve data to Power BI through a DirectQuery connection, enabling near real-time analytics with an overall end-to-end data latency of approximately 2–3 minutes, from the moment data is stored in MongoDB to when it is displayed in Power BI visuals.
+Finally, a **Trino** will continuously serve data to **Power BI**, enabling **near real-time analytics** with an overall end-to-end low data latency from the moment data is stored in MongoDB until it is displayed in Power BI visuals.

-# Step 1: Data Generator Schema

-The first step is to define the synthetic schema for the data generator:

-Customers (customer_id, name, email, cell_phone, address, address_id, genre, age)

-Suppliers (supplier_id, name, email, cell_phone, address_id)

-Addresses (address_id, line_1, city, zip_code, state/region, country)

-Orders(order_id, order_date, is_rebate, supplier_id or customer_id, address_id, product_id, product_price, product_quantity)

-Products_orders (order_id, product_id, product_price, product_quantity)

-# Step 2: MongoDB Deployment
+# MongoDB Deployment

-Next, we deploy MongoDB inside Kubernetes.
+Let's deploy MongoDB inside Kubernetes.
-The most efficient way to do this is by using the **MongoDB Controllers Kubernetes Operator** to deploy an instance of the MongoDBCommunity Custom Resource (CR).
+The most efficient way to do this is by using the **MongoDB Controllers Kubernetes Operator** and then creating a **MongoDBCommunity Custom Resource (CR).**

 This CR provides **high availability**, since each replica runs as a separate Kubernetes Pod.
-One Pod acts as the **primary instance**, and the others serve as **secondary replicas**, replicating the primary’s state.

-The secondary replicas can be configured with either **strong** or **eventual consistency** relative to the primary instance.
-This is achieved by deploying and configuring the MongoDBCommunity CR as a **ReplicaSet** type.
+One Pod acts as the **primary instance**, and the others serves as **secondary replica**, replicating the primary’s state.
+The secondary replica can be configured with either **strong** or **eventual consistency** relative to the primary.
+This type of deployment is achieved by deploying and configuring the MongoDBCommunity CR as a **ReplicaSet** type.

 **Data partitioning** can be achieved either by:

 - Deploying a **Sharded Cluster** (requires a paid MongoDB subscription), or

-- Deploying multiple ReplicaSets and managing sharding among them manually.
+- Deploying **multiple ReplicaSets** and managing **sharding** among them manually.

-Given the size of my cluster (two Raspberry Pi 5s and a VM on my laptop), I chose to deploy a **single ReplicaSet** with two replicas.
+Given the size of my cluster (two Raspberry Pi 5s and a VM on my laptop) and the scope of the project, I chose to deploy a **single ReplicaSet** with two replicas.

-This is the configuration used to deploy my MongoDBCommunity CR:
+This is the **configuration** used to deploy my MongoDBCommunity CR:

 ```yaml
 # This example deploys a 3 members ReplicaSet with HostPath volumes